Humberto Suazo facts for kids

 Suazo's performance during his first tournament wasn't what was expected (only three goals in twelve games) and combined with conflicts with teammates and coaches.
 It led to speculations that Suazo had been sold to Argentine club Independiente.
 However, the deal fell through once the Argentine club refused to pay $8 million for the transfer.
 On 4 January, Humberto called for a press conference, and in front of television cameras and news media, he acknowledged the fact that his performance and attitude wasn't positive during his first 6 months with the club, but that from now on, he was determined to change things.
 He was going to take responsibility for his actions and commit himself to work hard to achieve better results.

 On 6 April, Suazo scored four goals against Veracruz, in his team's 7–2 victory.
 This feat is the most a player from Monterrey has achieved in one game (tied with Milton Carlos).
 In his second season at Monterrey, he ended up as top goalscorer of the Mexican tournament with a total of 13 goals in 17 games.
-Suazo then scored 3 more goals in the playoffs, 1 in the quarter-final 1st leg against Chivas, and two more against Santos Laguna in the semifinals, though Monterrey was unable to advance to the final.
+Suazo then scored three more goals in the playoffs, one in the quarter-final first leg against Chivas, and two more against Santos Laguna in the semi-finals, though Monterrey were unable to advance to the final.
 The next tournament was a pretty poor one for both Suazo and Monterrey, failing to advance to the playoffs.
 During the following tournament, Clausura 2009, Suazo helped Monterrey achieve the quarter-finals where they lost against Puebla.
 Suazo scored a goal in the 1st leg which Monterrey lost 3–1.

 In the Apertura 2009 final, Suazo became a key player in the title.
-In the Final's first leg, he gave an extraordinary game and helped Monterrey get back from a 3–1 loss at halftime in their home stadium to win 4–3, with Suazo scoring 2 of the goals.
-In the 2nd leg, he made a pass for his colleague, Aldo de Nigris, and then scored a goal himself in injury time to secure the title.
+In the final's first leg, he gave an extraordinary game and helped Monterrey get back from a 3–1 loss at halftime in their home stadium to win 4–3, with Suazo scoring two of the goals.
+In the second leg, he made a pass for his colleague, Aldo de Nigris, and then scored a goal himself in injury time to secure the title.
 Rayados won by an aggregate score of 6–4 against Cruz Azul, taking the championship.

 Real Zaragoza